Psychologist Sexually Abused Numerous Teens At NY Juvenile Lockup For Years, Police Say

-According to police, the 62-year-old sexually assaulted numerous victims at the facility over the course of several years while employed as a clinician.
+According to police, the 62-year-old sexually assaulted numerous victims at the facility over several years while employed as a clinician.

 No other details about the alleged abuse were made public.